TLombard2/Saltybox/README.md

 - Clone Saltybox to your computer or download the zip and unzip it.
 - Open the file named .env in a text editor and enter you email and password in the quotations.
 - Install dependencies: npm i request sqlite3 log4js parse-json playwright dotenv
-- Run scraper to collect data.
+- Run scraper.js using 'node scraper.js' to collect data.
-- Run bot to start betting.
+- Run bot.js using 'node bot.js' to start betting.
 NOTE: bot.js is dependent on scraper.js running.